waldronmatt/shareable-configs/README.md

 - Automated publishing to the `NPM` Registry for changed packages
 - Automated `CHANGELOG.md` generation and `GitHub` releases using conventional commits
-- Automated merging of `Dependabot` pull requests.
+- Automated merging of `Dependabot` pull requests of dependency updates.

 ## Installation